ECE Funding Handbook

 The regulated (ratio) staff hours from 7am-8:30am = 1.5 hours.
 Only include those staff who are required to be present to meet regulated ratio requirements during that time period.
 For this example only include either Hine’s or Jocelyn’s hours.

-A ‘certificated teacher’ is a holder of a current practising certificate that has been issued by the Education Council, or a letter from the Education Council advising that certification has been approved and that the practising certificate will be mailed within four to six weeks.
+A ‘certificated teacher’ is a holder of a current practising certificate that has been issued by the Teaching Council, or a letter from the Teaching Council advising that certification has been approved and that the practising certificate will be mailed within four to six weeks.

 This includes teachers whose practising certificates are marked 'full', 'provisional' or ‘subject to confirmation’.
-For more information please refer to the Education Council's website.
+For more information please refer to the Teaching Council's website.

 Note: For ECE funding purposes, ’certificated teachers’ must be ECE qualified teachers, or New Zealand qualified primary teachers or have comparable overseas primary teacher’s qualifications supported by an assessment from NZQA.